RedaAlb/notes-app-react/README.md

 Personal notes app using React web with Capacitor for native mobile platforms.

-There was no app that did exactly what I wanted to organise my personal notes, so I made this app.
+There was no app that did exactly what I wanted to organise my personal notes, so I learned React and made this app.

 # Demo
 [Demo](https://redaalb.github.io/notes-app-react/)